SendiAp/Remaining/README.md

-## What do you call an eagle who can play the piano?
-Talonted!
+## What do you call a dictionary on drugs?
+High definition.